esx-framework/esx-docs.github.io/docs/legacy/server/xplayer/functions/addinventoryitem.md

 | count    | number    | No       | -             | Count of item to add |

 !!! warning
       This function will not check if the player weight limit exceeds.
-Recommended to use in comibation with [xPlayer.canCarryItem(item, count)](./cancarryitem.md)
+Recommended to use in comibation with [xPlayer.canCarryItem(item, count)](./cancarryitem)

-## xPlayer.addInventoryItem Example
+## Example

 ```lua
 if targetXPlayer.canCarryItem(itemName, itemCount) then